CSC207-UofT/course-project-group-054/phase2/design_document.md

 D - Dependency Inversion: A future example of this principle would be with our presenter.
 Our use cases would rely on an output boundary and our presenter would have to implement this boundary.

-## Packaging strategies
+## Code organization

 The main packaging strategies we discussed are "package by layer" and "package by feature".
 We decided to choose the by layer strategy because we already had a close implementation of it from Phase 0, and we felt it was the most clear for our program.
 Since many of our features work in tandem, we realized that grouping things by features would be difficult and suboptimal for this program.
 To a lesser extent we considered the "Inside/Outside" pattern because one can see creating and managing expenses as orders however we thought that the large amount of methods we would need would turn the classes into bloaters.

 ## Design patterns

-We implemented the Observer design pattern for `Budget` and `Item` because a `Budget` object needs to be aware of changes to the attributes of the `Item`s it stores to satisfy certain constraints (for example, preventing an increase to an `Item`'s cost or quantity that would result in its `Budget`'s spending limit being exceeded).
+- We implemented the Observer design pattern for `Budget` and `Item` because a `Budget` object needs to be aware of changes to the attributes of the `Item`s it stores to satisfy certain constraints (for example, preventing an increase to an `Item`'s cost or quantity that would result in its `Budget`'s spending limit being exceeded).
 The Budget is the Observer (implementing the `VetoableChangeListener` and `PropertyChangeListener` interfaces) and the `Item`s are the Observables (having `VetoableChangeSupport` and `PropertyChangeSupport` fields that allow an `Item` to notify its Observer).
 When one of the attributes of an `Item` is changed, either the `firePropertyChange` or the `fireVetoableChange` method is called to notify the `Budget`, which then takes an action in the `vetoableChange` or `propertyChange` method.

+- We implemented the Strategy design pattern to eliminate the code smell associated with the switch statement in `Budget`'s `vetoableChange` method.
+Both the Context and the Client are the `Budget` class; the Strategy is the `VetoableChangeResponseStrategy` interface; and the `ConcreteStrategies` are the `CostVetoableChangeResponseStrategy` and `QuantityVetoableChangeResponseStrategy` classes. `Budget`'s `vetoableChange` method still has a conditional but now creates strategy classes, and a conditional for choosing which subclass to create (like in the Simple Factory design pattern) is not a code smell.
+The `vetoableChange` method deals with two algorithms for responding to a vetoable change and a single `Budget` object should be able to use both algorithms, depending on which `Item` attribute is changed, so there cannot be two subclasses of `Budget` using only one algorithm each.
+Thus, we cannot use the Factory Method design pattern here.

+## Use of GitHub features

+### Issues

+### Actions

+### Pull Requests

+## Code style and documentation

+There should be no warnings when the code is opened in IntelliJ and classes and methods have Javadoc.

+## Testing

+Most methods in entity and use case classes are tested.

+## Refactoring

+## Functionality

+### Persistence

 ## Progress report